You're ready for a massage. How do you go about choosing a massage therapist and what type of massage to receive?

 When looking for a massage therapist, tell potential ones what you want from your massage and ask if that is what they offer.
 Ask about the focus of their practice: Relaxation and stress reduction?
 Health and wellness?
 Posture and alignment?
 Pain and injury relief?

-Many massage therapists work in several areas.
+Many massage practitioners work in several areas.
 Almost anyone can focus on stress reduction and relaxation, but alignment and pain relief require more training and more specific intention on the part of the therapist.

 Very important: A massage therapist should never work deeper than you are comfortable with.
 Pain is NOT good.
 Pain is a sign something is wrong.
 Deep, painful massage isn't necessary to get good results and can even be counterproductive by causing your muscles to tighten even more in reaction to the pain.